lgiancaUTH/vascEmbeddings/README.md

 N.B.
 The function generating the embeddings reloads on the fly the model see the generateEncoding.
 An example of a more efficient way of generating the encodings for large dataset is in the generateEncoding function of [transfLearning.py](src/transfLearning.py)

 ## Requirements
-This code requires Python 2.x
- (although it can probably easily ported to 3.x)

- These are the packages that need to be installed
+ These are the packages that need to be installed for Python 2.x
  ~~~
- conda install python=2.7 tensorflow-gpu keras pandas scikit-learn scikit-image matplotlib seaborn opencv ipython jupyter
+ conda install python=2.7 tensorflow-gpu keras pandas scikit-learn scikit-image matplotlib seaborn opencv ipython jupyter configparser
  ~~~

  The code was tested using the coda environment in this file:  [conda_env.yml](conda_env.yml)